WHAT PROGRAMS REQUIRE AN AUDITION?

 WHAT TO PREPARE:

 Each audition notice includes information on what to prepare.
 We provide copies of any specially requested material.
-You can find that information on our website, request it by email, or pick it up in the lobby of the theater.
+You can find information on our website, request it by email, or pick it up in the lobby of the theater.

 HOW DO I PREPARE?